 The regional land use plan serves as the key element of the comprehensive plan for the Southeastern Wisconsin Region.
 All of the other elements of the regional comprehensive plan-including the transportation element, housing element, water quality management element, and park and open space element-are prepared within the framework of the regional land use plan.
 The new regional land use plan for the year 2050 will provide a basis for updating and extending the regional transportation plan and other elements of the regional comprehensive plan to that design year.
+The regional transportation plan is designed to serve the regional land use plan, which if implemented would serve to provide for more efficient travel patterns, support more efficient and cost effective transit system operations, and reduce vehicle miles of travel and attendant traffic congestion and vehicle emissions relative to a continuation of past development trends.
 The regional land use plan is also recommended for use by counties and communities as an overall framework for, and point of departure for, the preparation of more detailed county and local comprehensive plans.